togostanza/togostanza/doc/Inter-stanza-Communication.md

 <togostanza-bar v="42"></togostanza-bar>
 ```

 Using this mechanism, the receiving stanzas do not need to do anything special to handle the event.
-It just needs to react appropriately to changes of the attributes, i.e. `stanza.params`.
+It just needs to react appropriately to changes of the attributes, i.e. `this.params`.
 Events are seamlessly passed as normal stanza parameters thanks to `togostanza--event-map`.

 The `value-path` attribute is used to "drill down" to the value of the event detail.
 If omitted, the detail object itself will be passed to the attribute specified as `target-attribute` (in this case, `{value: 42}`.
-If we use `json` as `stanza:type` for `v`, we can receive the object with `params.v` directly).
+If we use `json` as `stanza:type` for `v`, we can receive the object with `this.params.v` directly).
 The `value-path` accepts `path` of `lodash.get`.
 See [https://lodash.com/docs/4.17.15#get](https://lodash.com/docs/4.17.15#get) for details.

 Again, note that even in the case of using `togostanza-event--map`, events that are not listed in `stanza:outgoingEvent` will not be propagated by the container.